joanbp-dk/Repbased_voting_playground/README.md

 * **[GroupHug.py](GroupHug.py)**

   Implementation of the voting mechanism.
-This is where the action happens.
+This is where the actual action happens.

 * **[Definitions.py](Definitions.py)**